Benefits of Applicant Tracking System: Insights for Modern Recruiters

 An ATS compresses this timeline.
 Automated screening completes in hours rather than days.
 Interview scheduling that previously required 4–6 email exchanges is handled by calendar integration in a single candidate action.

 The advantage compounds at scale.
-Everest People, a New Zealand-based recruitment services firm, transitioned from manual Excel-based tracking to Job openings Adder ATS roughly six years ago.
-Over that period, their recruitment book grew by approximately 500% not because of the ATS directly, but because the
+Everest People, a New Zealand-based recruitment services firm, transitioned from manual Excel-based tracking to Job Openings Adder ATS roughly six years ago.
+Over that period, their recruitment book grew by approximately 500%, not because of the ATS directly.

 TCO Warning